Notifications

 Requirements

-The new requirement is targeted to Class 1 commercial driving situations that have the highest risk and costs of severe collisions.
+The new requirement is targeted at Class 1 commercial driving situations that have the highest risk and costs of severe collisions.

-Commercial carriers in the commercial cargo transportation industry will be required to provide driver experience records for Class 1 tractor-trailer truck drivers who:
+Commercial carriers in the cargo transportation industry are required to provide driver experience records for Class 1 tractor-trailer truck drivers who:

 • operate vehicles 11,794 kilograms or more